- Cal Barber, Independent Compensation Consultant, Professor & Consultant, Seneca College of Applied Arts and Technology

 By the end of this course, learners will be able to:

-- Explain the challenges facing short-term incentive plans and the importance of aligning it with key strategic objectives.
+- Explain the challenges facing short-term incentive plans and the importance of aligning a plan with key strategic objectives.

 - Recall the design elements of a short-term incentive plan.